syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 **Adding** **Custom** **Document** **properties**

-The following code example demonstrates adding a new custom document property.
+The following code example demonstrates how to add new custom document property.

 {% highlight c# %}
 [C#]